Indonesian parliament approves $1 billion extra budget for new capital - ExBulletin

 Indonesia is striving to complete the capital’s main administrative offices, including the presidential palace and key ministerial buildings, by mid-2024, with at least 16,000 civil servants, military and police to be manned there. install next year.

-President Joko Widodo promised that only 20% of the total project cost of $32 billion would come from the government’s pocket, the rest from the private sector.
+President Joko Widodo has promised that only 20% of the total cost of the project, or $32 billion, will come from the government’s pocket, with the rest coming from the private sector.

 However, no investment agreement has been signed as investors are concerned about the feasibility and continuity of the project despite the incentives offered by the government.
 Indonesia will hold an election in February 2024 when a new president will have to be chosen.